jabotxie/Learning_Management_System_059/README.md

 In the format showing below:
 Username
 Password
-User Type (T for Teacher, S for Student)
+util.User Type (T for util.Teacher, S for util.Student)

 #### CoursesInfo.txt